Arizona Window Washers : We’re Hiring!

 So, in other words, your window screens are the first line of defense against Arizona dust, pollen, and Arizona bugs.
 They do a good job, but all that grime builds up over time and blocks light and airflow.
 Dirty screens make even clean windows look dingy.

 Thankfully, cleaning screens is quite simple.
-Take them out of the window frame, thoroughly soak them, and add a tiny bit of the cleaner you just finished making (the vinegar-based one we discussed above works wonders), and use a soft brush to gently scrub the grime away without ripping the screen.
+Take them out of the window frame, thoroughly soak them, and add a tiny bit of the cleaner you just finished making (the vinegar-based one we discussed above works wonders).
+For those who enjoy DIY window cleaning, use a soft brush to gently scrub the grime away without ripping the screen.
 A thorough rinse and complete drying are needed before reinstalling them.
 You will be amazed at the amount of light that you will bring back.

 And what about shower doors?
 They’re more or less vertical windows, subject to exactly the same hard water spots, soap scum, and streaks.
 This is the same thing; stay away from harsh chemicals, use a microfiber cloth, and if you have a glass cleaning solution for shower doors (and you’re open to them in general), then use that; otherwise, trust your trusty (useful) vinegar mix.
 This will prevent deposits and keep your bathroom sparkling bright and fresh.
 The reality, after all, is that these are glass surfaces that need care.